Ayms/node-Tor/README.md

 If one_c is true, the OP does establish and change circuits randomly.

-The option one_c originally stands for "one circuit", but depending of what method your are using to instruct the OP, it is not possible to set only one circuit, and anyway it's better like this since this allows a random repartition.
+The option one_c originally stands for "one circuit", but depending on what method your are using to instruct the OP, it is not possible to set only one circuit, and anyway it's better like this since this allows a random repartition.

 The Tor project is doing (we believe) about the same as one_c option "true", it does mainly establish a few circuits and stream everything along, the default value for one_c is "true".